 1. Free Flight Sign-Up Bonuses

-If you’re looking for a free flight, there’s no easier, cheaper and faster way to do it than simply signing up for a credit card with a healthy welcome bonus.
-Why spend $25,000 to earn 25,000 miles, when you can simply earn 25,000 miles by signing up for a new credit card with a sign-up bonus.
+If you’re looking for a free flight, there’s no easier, cheaper and faster way to do it than simply signing up for one of the top credit cards with a healthy welcome bonus.
+Why spend $25,000 to earn 25,000 miles, when you can simply earn 25,000 miles by signing up for a new travel rewards card with a big sign-up bonus?

 - Look for welcome bonuses that also waive the first year annual fee, making the bonus truly free